Webs of Type P: From Webs to -Modules p(n)-Modules

+is a \(\k\)-basis for \(\Hom_{\aWeb}(\bba,\bbb)\). \end{corollary} These morphism spaces have been studied in, e.g., \cite{RT,TVW}.
+Also, this basis should be compared with the basis of ``reduced chicken foot diagrams'' given in \cite{BEPO}.

 \begin{remark} The assumption that $\k$ is a field is for convenience and is not required for the basis theorems stated above.
 Let $\k$ be an integral domain in which $2$ is invertible and let $V_{n}$ be the free $\k$-supermodule of rank $2n$ with homogenous basis as in \cref{SS:LSAoftypeP}.
-Then by Bergman's Diamond Lemma, $S^{k}(V_{n})$ is still a free $\k$-supermodule with the obvious basis, the maps given in \cref{SS:BasicHomomorphisms} and the functor $G$ are still defined, and the above arguments go through without change. \end{remark}
+A standard argument using Bergman's Diamond Lemma shows that $S^{k}(V_{n})$ is a free $\k$-supermodule with the obvious basis.
+Using this basis, one can verify that the maps given in \cref{SS:BasicHomomorphisms} and the functor $G$ are still defined, and that the above arguments go through without change. \end{remark}